Augustob790/forescat_app/README.md

 1. Create a Firebase account or log in with an existing account

-2. Configure Firebase in the app and enable Firebase authentication, Firebase storage, Firebase Firestore with their appropriate permissions.
+2. Configure Firebase in the app and enable Firebase Authentication, Firebase Storage, Firebase Firestore with their appropriate permissions.

 3. Create a openweathermap account or log in with an existing account link: https://openweathermap.org/